 Not only are these dogs intelligent, friendly, and affectionate, but they are also low-shedding and hypoallergenic.
 They generally have shorter coats that don't require much maintenance and grooming.
 All around these qualities make them great family pets.

 Goldendoodles also come in a variety of sizes and colors.
 Typically they weigh anywhere from 50 to 90 pounds.
 However there are also Mini Goldendoodles, which can be anywhere from 20 to 35 pounds.
 As for colors, these dogs can be seen with cream, brown, or black coats.

 Before you run out to check out Goldendoodle puppies, be mindful of a few things.
 First, they can be quite expensive.
 They initially range anywhere from $1,500-5,000, so it is important to make sure you are able to financially support your dog.
 Second, they are also known to be high-energy dogs.
 Be prepared to take them on plenty of walks and playtime.
 Finally, because they are a mixed breed, it is important to do your research to ensure your dog is healthy and fit for your lifestyle.

+Whether your pup is one of the most popular dog breeds of 2022 or not, it deserves your planning!
 Once you bring your new pup home, be prepared to give them plenty of love and attention - they will definitely return the favor!